Automatic-Equipment-Service/CommandPromts/Windows/ReadMe.md

 There will be some extra .bat files in this directory simply to make some things easier
 <br/>

+### **Nice to Knows**
+- Running any command with a >filename.txt will log all output of the command to a file for a review
+- Running any command with a >>filename.txt will add output of run command to a file for review, this is usfull to continue to add info to the same log file as a previous run

 ## **Batch/CMD Commands**
 - Use this to Add a Azure AD user directly to a local system group, Specifically for Azure Joined Devices
    - Net localgroup Administrators /add "AzureAD\FULL EMAIL ADDRESS"